 Under alternative B, qualified federal employees and authorized agents (which include other agency and tribal personnel, contractors, or skilled volunteers) would engage in direct reduction of the elk population at the park through the use of firearms, and would also perform field dressing and CWD testing of carcasses, as well as manage carcass handling and transport.
+These activities would increase the potential for employee injury and accidents.

-Every precaution would be taken to ensure the safety of employees, authorized agents, and visitors, and employees would apply safety training and awareness activities designed to reduce safety risks.
+Every precaution would be taken to ensure the safety of employees and visitors, and employees would apply safety training and awareness activities designed to reduce safety risks.
 In addition, the NPS would ensure compliance with all relevant directives related to firearms use in parks, as well as federal firearm laws administered by the Bureau of Alcohol, Tobacco, and Firearms.
 The park would also develop specific guidelines for firearms use.
 The personnel engaged in direct reduction of elk would have the appropriate skills and proficiencies in the use of firearms, including use for the removal of wildlife, and protecting public safety.
 Their experience in such efforts would help ensure the safety of park employees and visitors.
-Considering the badland environment and timing of these activities (November through January), implementation of this alternative would increase the potential for employee and volunteer injury and accidents, including the potential for sprains, broken bones, hypothermia, and even heart attacks.

-Considering the precautions that would be taken, it is expected most accidents or injuries could be treated by park staff or nearby medical facilities, resulting in long-term, minor to moderate adverse impacts on employee and authorized agent safety during initial reduction and annual maintenance actions.
-However, some of the injuries that could occur could result in permanent disabilities, which would be a major adverse impact.
+Although more risks would be involved due to the use of firearms, considering these precautions, there would be long-term, minor to moderate adverse impacts on employee safety during initial reduction and annual maintenance actions taken during the life of this plan.

 In addition, the timing of direct reduction activities would be planned to coincide with lower visitor use periods in the park (fall and winter), to minimize safety hazards resulting from the use of firearms.
-Park closures and usage restrictions would also be enacted to ensure no direct visitor contact with shooting activities.
+In addition, park closures and usage restrictions would be enacted to ensure no direct visitor contact with direct reduction activities.
 As a result, direct reduction with firearms would have long-term, negligible to minor, adverse impacts on visitors from the use of firearms during initial reduction and annual maintenance conducted throughout the life of this plan.

-Effects of direct reduction activities on health and safety would be temporary for the duration of management actions, and would occur less frequently after initial reduction is complete and annual maintenance is implemented (removal of a maximum of 275 elk over several months each year for the first 5 years, versus 20 to 24 elk removed in a minimal period of time each year thereafter).
+Effects of direct reduction activities on health and safety would be temporary for the duration of management actions, and would occur less frequently after initial reduction is complete and annual maintenance is implemented (removal of a maximum of 275 elk over several months each year for the first five years, versus 20 to 24 elk removed in a minimal period of time each year thereafter).